kubevious/kubevious/docs/rules-engine.md

 ## Target Script Syntax
 The purpose of the target script is to select items from the diagram that matches the required criteria.
 The selected items are passed along to the rule script for validation.

-The target script starts with **select** statement that takes the  **kind** as an input.
+The target script starts with a **select** statement that takes the **kind** as an input.
 That statement selects all nodes of the given kind.
 The best place to discover is all item *kind*'s is the diagram viewer, but the most commonly used ones are:

 | Kind                    | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |